 Tuition Fee Loan

-For the 2020 academic year, you can apply for a Tuition Fee Loan to cover your tuition fees if you’re from an EU country.
-It is non-means tested, which means the amount you can receive is not based on your household income.
-The Loan is paid directly to the University so, if you choose to take the full Tuition Fee Loan, you won’t have to set up any payments.
+For the 2022 academic year, you may be able to get a Tuition Fee Loan to cover your tuition fees if you’re from an EU country.
+It is non-means tested, which means the amount you may receive is not based on your household income.
+The Loan is paid directly to the University so, if you choose to take the full Tuition Fee Loan, you won't have to set up any payments.

 Help with living costs

-For the 2020 academic year, you may be eligible for help with your living costs if you’ve lived in the UK for more than 5 years before the first day of the first academic year of your course.
+- You have lived in the UK for more than 3 years before the first day of the first academic year of your course